We just launched HRIS Sync, automate employee benefits management ⚡️

 • 5% minimum contribution for employees

-As an employer, you can also set workplace pension rules to define which parts of your employee's earnings are included in contributions, also known as 'pensionable earnings'.
+As an employer, you can also set workplace pension rules to define which parts of your employee's earnings are included in contributions, also known as 'pensionable earnings.'

 Employees must fulfil the minimum contribution limits towards the pension schemes by law.
 However, the employer can increase their National Insurance Contributions if needed.